-What long-term affects would you hope hosting a GAS conference would have on your local glass community?
+What long-term effects would you hope hosting a GAS conference would have on your local glass community?

-What long-term affects would you hope your conference would have on GAS?
+- What long-term effects would you hope your conference would have on GAS?

 It has been our experience that though it is a lot of work to host a GAS conference, the long-term benefit to you and your community will make it clearly worth the effort.
 GAS conferences have been known to galvanize and electrify the community of artists who come together to present their region to GAS members from around the world.
 We do not, however, underestimate the commitment needed by the local committee members.